21513/folder_to_bw/README.md

 # folder_to_bw
-Change an entire folder of images to black and white
+Change an entire folder of images to black and white.
+BE CAREFUL AND READ THIS!

 ...
 CHANGE THE PATH OF THE FOLDER BEFORE RUNNING THE CODE!!!